Frank Porter Graham Program on Mindfulness & Self-Compassion for Families

 Self-compassion has been linked with better mental health – less depression, anxiety, and stress – in numerous research studies with both adults and teens.

-- Making Friends with Yourself (MFY) – adapted from MSC, an empirically-based course for teens to help them not be so hard on themselves
+Adapted from MSC, an empirically-based course for teens to help them not be so hard on themselves

-- Self-Compassion for Parents – a 4-hour workshop to help parents learn ways to be less self-critical, thereby “refilling their own jug” so they can be more present for their children
+A 4-hour workshop to help parents learn ways to be less self-critical, thereby “refilling their own jug” so they can be more present for their children